 Sorting through years of messages can be frustrating and a big waste of time.
-With mailbox quotas in the Exchange environment, cleaning up of messages and keeping a slim mailbox becomes a high priority.
+With mailbox quotas in the Exchange environment, cleaning up of messages and keeping a slim mailbox becomes a priority.

 This article will offer advice on how to manage the size of your mailbox in Outlook.